- Instapage vs Leadpages vs Unbounce vs Clickfunnels - October 10, 2022

 I cannot emphasize enough how important it is to begin your PR journey by getting in the good graces of your industry publication editors.
 Laying a thick foundation in the industry publications is the best way to land the big placements a few months down the road.

 You should target about 20-30 industry-specific blogs and publications in weeks 3 and 4.
-Start by simply introducing yourself and your company to the editors.
-Your goal is simply to get a friendly response to your email.
+Don’t hit them with your pitch right away, start by simply introducing yourself and your company to the editors.
+Your goal is simply to get a friendly response to your email so you can gauge their interest and begin developing an ongoing relationship based on mutual respect.

 Land Coverage with Your Industry Pubs

 Once you have a nice little rapport with your industry editors, it’s time to start garnering coverage.
-Let’s assume your startup has a couple of interesting stories or product releases coming up .
-You should make your industry editors aware a couple weeks before.
+Let’s assume your startup has a couple of interesting stories or product releases coming up.
+You should make your industry editors aware a couple of weeks before.

 Don’t be afraid of pitching.
 You will get plenty of “no’s.”
 But, a Harvard Business Review survey concluded that 70% of publishers are open to being pitched on a topic via email as long as it’s within their “beat” (area of coverage).

 Your email should be succinct and should show thorough research of the editor and should provide value.
-Include images, offer product demos and quotes from your or your CEO where possible.
+Include images, offer product demos and quotes from you or your CEO where possible.

 Always be respectful of “no” or “not interested.”
 Follow up with a thank you note, promising to keep the editor in the loop for future announcements.
 Bothering editors is the easiest way to get blacklisted.